Services supporting schools and settings

 We can accept referrals from schools, early years settings and other professionals.

-Further information can be found on our Services for Schools page.
+Further information can be found on our Services for Education page.

 • Some children find talking and listening harder than others.
 They might find it hard to understand what words and sentences mean.
 Some struggle to find the right words or sounds to use and put them in order.
 These children may need help from a speech and language therapist to develop good communication skills.